 As an aerospace engineer, you may work on earth or in space, on aircraft or spacecraft.
 Or your field may be in water vessel development of ships and submarines, or ground transportation for fuel efficiencies and high speed-high tech vehicles. [more…]

-The Department of Mechanical and Aerospace Engineering (MAE) is one of the largest on the campus in terms of student enrollment.
+MAE is one of the largest departments on the campus in terms of student enrollment.

 Fall 2017 Undergraduate Enrollment: 671

 Dr. Vimal Chaitanya received funding from NSEC & LANL to develop energy materials research and education collaboration with LANL.

 Dr. Ruey-Hung Chen won a grant from NSF for the study of evaporation, micro-explosion, and combustion of nanofluid fuel droplets.

 Dr. Andreas Gross received funding from AFRL to numerically investigate turbulent junction flows.

 Dr. Borys Drach received funding from the University of New Hampshire to study the intrinsic residual stresses in 3D woven composites.